andrew/ultimate-awesome/README.md

 - [awesome-astronomy](https://github.com/mbiesiad/awesome-astronomy) - 😎 Awesome lists about Astronomy stuff. ⭐ Databases, sites, Twitter accounts, projects, NASA, ESA, JAXA, and more 🚀.
 - [awesome-websites](https://github.com/merrier/awesome-websites) - List of awesome websites.
 - [awesome-codex-cli](https://github.com/milisp/awesome-codex-cli) - A curated list of awesome resources, tools, and tutorials for OpenAI Codex CLI.
+- [awesome-dojo](https://github.com/petk/awesome-dojo) - A curated list of awesome Dojo JavaScript Toolkit libraries, resources and other shiny things.
 - [awesome-portable](https://github.com/shnbwmn/awesome-portable) - Curated list of awesome portable apps.
 - [awesome-inspiration](https://github.com/shsfwork/awesome-inspiration) - A curated collection of the best resources for designers and developers to elevate their projects.
 Explore inspiration for landing pages, SaaS, components, UX patterns, and much more.
+- [awesome-ai-papers](https://github.com/songqiang321/awesome-ai-papers) - This repository is used to collect papers and code in the field of AI.
 - [awesome-super-productivity](https://github.com/super-productivity/awesome-super-productivity) - This is repository meant to collect cool stuff around super productivity.
 - [awesome-cocoa](https://github.com/v-braun/awesome-cocoa) - A curated list of awesome Cocoa controls for iOS, watchOS and macOS.
 - [awesome-webnn](https://github.com/webmachinelearning/awesome-webnn) - ⚡Delightful WebNN resources, curated list of awesome things around WebNN ecosystem.😎.
+- [awesome-adafruitio](https://github.com/adafruit/awesome-adafruitio) - A curated list of awesome Adafruit IO guides, videos, libraries, frameworks, software and resources. .
 - [awesome-android-learning](https://github.com/AndroidDeveloperBandung/awesome-android-learning) - 🤖 Curated list of awesome Android articles and resource .
 - [awesome-ai-gateway](https://github.com/cuihuan/awesome-ai-gateway) - ⚡ Awesome AI Gateway — pick an AI gateway from 160+ (LiteLLM, OpenRouter, Portkey, Kong, Higress, new-api, Bifrost) by cost, security & compliance, see what consolidated in 2026, learn how they actually work from an 8-chapter handbook, and verify every number yourself.
 Reproducible benchmarks, bilingual, updated daily.
 - [awesome-tech-courses](https://github.com/drhazemali/awesome-tech-courses) - A curated list of the best LinkedIn Learning courses to skill up your technology career.
 Whether you're just starting out or looking to advance your expertise, this repository provides top-rated courses across various technology domains.